Maitland station

 Maitland station is a SunRail commuter rail station in Maitland, Florida.
 The station is located on the west side of Orlando Avenue (US 17/92) along the former CSX A-Line.
 It is 1/4 mi south of Maitland Boulevard (SR 414) and 1/2 mi north of Maitland's downtown district, City Centre.
 It is the northernmost SunRail station in Orange County.

-A transit-oriented development, The Parker at Maitland Station, is adjacent to the station and features a five-story, 293-unit luxury apartment community.
+A transit-oriented development building, The Parker at Maitland Station, is adjacent to the station and features a five-story, 293-unit luxury apartment community.

+As of 2026, the station has the lowest ridership of all SunRail stations, with 36,148 riders in the most recent fiscal year.

 History

 Predecessor

 Rail service to Maitland was first provided by the South Florida Railroad, which was built in 1880 and ran from Sanford to Orlando.
 The tracks were purchased by the Atlantic Coast Line Railroad in 1902, where they became a segment of what is now known as the CSX A-Line.
 A depot building was constructed in 1883 near Lake Lily (approximately 1 mi south of the modern station), but the structure was torn down in 1969 following tornado damage.